Isle of Wight Guru

 17. Isle of WIght Board Game CAfe

-If the copy of Monopoly in your holiday home has half the pieces missing, you might prefer to sit in the Isle of Wight's Board Game Cafe.
+If the copy of Monopoly in your holiday home has half the pieces missing, you might prefer to sit in the Isle of Wight's Board Game Café.

-It opened in Newport in 2019 with a mix of 'classic' games which I've heard of, as well as some more complex ones which require you to do more than roll a dice and climb a ladder.
+It opened in Newport in 2019 with a mix of 'classic' games that I've heard of, as well as some more complex ones which require you to do more than roll a dice and climb a ladder.

 If you're interested in such things, you can read our review of an Isle of Wight themed board game.